Destinations AI Logo

 Weiming/ Adobe Stock

 Pull back the curtain on the cutting edge of human innovation nestled deep within the heart of Pudong.
-It’s not merely a building, it’s a pulsating heart of discovery and exploration: the Shanghai Science and Technology Museum.
+It’s not merely a building; it’s a pulsating heart of discovery and exploration: the Shanghai Science and Technology Museum.
 Curiosity crackles in the air, ready to ignite the minds of those who dare to venture into the unknown.
-Among the sprawling metropolis that is Shanghai, it represents a pilgrimage for the eternally curious, a sanctuary for the knowledge-seekers.
+Among the sprawling metropolis of Shanghai, it represents a pilgrimage for the eternally curious, a sanctuary for the knowledge-seekers.

 Address: 2000 Shiji Blvd, Pudong, Shanghai, China, 201204